-The charging area is also pretty child-friendly and they’ll be able to park up their bike and charge it by themselves instead of relying on you each time.
+The charging area is also pretty child-friendly.
+Also, they’ll be able to park their bike and charge it by themselves instead of relying on you each time.

-However, wearing protective clothing and headwear is always recommended when riding any sort of powered bike as even the safety features on the bike cannot prevent your child from acquiring an injury should they fall off.
+However, wearing protective clothing and headwear is always recommended when riding any sort of powered bike.
+The safety features on the bike cannot prevent your child from acquiring an injury should they fall off.

-The build quality is good for a kid’s electric dirt bike, and we’ve had previous models from Razor last for over 5 years, but that was not without some maintenance here and there.
+The build quality is good for a kid’s electric dirt bike.
+We’ve had previous models from Razor last for over 5 years, but that was not without some maintenance here and there.

-As long as you take care of the bike i.e giving it a rinse after riding through mud, wiping it down, and keeping it properly stored when not in use, then it should be able to last you a solid few years of continuous use.
+As long as you take care of the bike i.e giving it a rinse after riding through mud, wiping it down.
+Also, keep it properly stored when not in use.
+Then, it should be able to last you a solid few years of continuous use.

-As the engine is electric, they’ll be more prone to failure and eventually refusing to hold a charge at some point, so you may need to swap it out for a new battery altogether which will only cost around $20.
+As the engine is electric, it’ll be more prone to failure and eventually refusing to hold a charge at some point.
+So, you may need to swap it out for a new battery altogether which will only cost around $20.